Siri and Disability: Taking Accessibility to a New Level

-An intelligent software assistant and knowledge navigator functioning as a personal assistant application for iOS.
-The application uses a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of web services - Wikipedia
+Synopsis: Information on Siri the artificial intelligence on Apple iPhones including accessibility features for persons with disability.
+Siri is a software assistant functioning as a personal assistant application for iOS.
+The application uses natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of web services.
+Siri is integrated into iOS, and offers conversational interaction with many applications, including reminders, weather, stocks, messaging, email, calendar, contacts, notes, music, clocks, web browser, Wolfram Alpha, and maps.

 Siri is a personal assistant application available on the iPhone 4S, launched in October 2011.
 The application uses natural language processing to answer questions, make recommendations, and perform actions by delegating requests to an expanding set of web services.
 Siri claims that the software adapts to the user's individual preferences over time and personalizes results, as well as accomplishing tasks such as making dinner reservations and reserving a cab.